 A migraine with aura includes seeing colors, lights, zigzag patterns, and blind spots, also including the other types of symptoms.
 Aura symptoms usually occur about an hour before the head pain starts and does not normally last for more than an hour.

-Other less common kinds of migraines include:
+Other less common kinds include:

 - Migraines without head pain (characterized by dizziness),